KILTprotocol/spec-ext-credential-api/readme.md

 For example, if the computer is offline, the dApp javascript will not be able to communicate with the dApp backend which has access to the encryption keys.
 This is anticipated, so it’s not a bug, but rather an operational error.
 Such situations SHOULD be handled on the dApp side instead of passing this error to the extension.
-The breakdown in the communication between different scripts of the extension is also possible, but this rather indicates a real programming error without a good option to handle it.
+A breakdown in communication between different scripts of the extension is also possible, but this rather indicates a real programming error without a good option to handle it.